garrettmichaelgeorge/garrettmichaelgeorge/README.md

 - Currently working on the [Timeless Jeweler App](https://github.com/garrettmichaelgeorge/timeless_jeweler_public), a commercial retail management app for jewelers

+- My specialty is Ruby and Ruby on Rails

-- Currently learning TypeScript and Mocha
+- Currently learning TypeScript and C

+- I also love audio programming a la the Web Audio API

-- When I'm not programming, I compose music for the concert hall
+- When I'm not programming, you can find me composing [music](https://soundcloud.com/garrettmichaelgeorge) for the concert hall, spending time with my wife, and playing tug with my dog, Pippin

 ## My Skill Set
 <table><tr><td valign="top" width="50%">